Rock Bottom Remainders: History

 In April 2010, they launched the Wordstock Tour presented by the Pearson Foundation and We Give Books, benefiting the children and schools of Haiti.

 The Remainders gave their last concert on June 23, 2012, at the annual conference of the American Library Association in Anaheim, where they played their first concert 20 years before.
 The event, co-sponsored by ProQuest, raised money for library and information science scholarships.

-The Remainders' last performance was taped within days of the concert, then aired on the August 6, 2012, episode of The Late Late Show with Craig Ferguson, on which Stephen King and Dave Barry were guests.
+The Remainders' last performance was taped within days of the concert and then aired on the August 6, 2012, episode of The Late Late Show with Craig Ferguson, on which Stephen King and Dave Barry were guests.

 In September 2014, it was announced that the Remainders would reunite to perform at the Tucson Festival of Books in March 2015.
 On March 15, 2015, Merl Reagle's syndicated Sunday crossword puzzle alluded to the reunion.
 Titled "Book Notes," the crossword included the band's name and several puns using names of band members.